YogeshBabyOP/Technical-Blogs/python.md

      when we calling variable x with arugument as 5 it works as (lambda a : a + 10 --> a : 5 + 10 --> a : 15) 🤨🤨

-     # lambda funtion with two argument.
+     # lambda funtion with two arguments.

      x = lambda a, b: a * b
      print(x(3, 5))